 Senior Director, Gender and Reproductive Equity Grantmaking

-Brook is the Senior Director of the Gender and Reproductive Equity Portfolio for the Charles and Lynn Schusterman Family Foundation, where she has developed and leads the organization’s grantmaking strategy supporting work on Reproductive Knowledge Freedom and Power, Women’s Economic Power, Women’s Safety and Security and Women’s Political Power and Leadership.
+Brook is the Senior Director of the Gender and Reproductive Equity Portfolio for Charles and Lynn Schusterman Family Philanthropies, where she has developed and leads the organization’s grantmaking strategy supporting work on Reproductive Knowledge Freedom and Power, Women’s Economic Power, Women’s Safety and Security and Women’s Political Power and Leadership.
 With the Gender and Reproductive Equity team, Brook’s work centers those at the frontlines of change and innovation, particularly Black women, Indigenous women and women of color, trans women and gender expansive people.

 Prior to joining Schusterman, Brook worked at the Ford Foundation, where she led the Advancing Reproductive and Gender Justice portfolio, a strategy to strengthen the base of visible, effective and consistent support for reproductive and gender justice.
 By investing in work at the national, federal and state level to build the power of those most affected by reproductive and gender injustice, Brook supported a diverse spectrum of advocates to push back against regressive laws and experiment with proactive strategies that expanded reproductive and gender justice for all people.

 Before joining Ford in 2013, she served as a human rights and policy advocacy attorney with the US Positive Women’s Network, where she played a key leadership role in the implementation of the US National HIV/AIDS Strategy, the Patient Protection and Affordable Care Act, and the work of the Global Commission on HIV and the Law.
 Brook began her legal advocacy career as a Ford Foundation Women’s Law and Public Policy Fellow after completing a clerkship in the US District Court for the Southern District of New York.